boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/aws-opensearch.md

      ![Open search connection](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/opendistroextract.png#max-width=100%)

-**NOTE:**  You can connect with Elasticsearch database by selecting connection type as Elasticsearch SQL.
+> **NOTE:**  You can connect to the Elasticsearch database by selecting the connection type as Elasticsearch SQL.
 Please click [here](/working-with-data-sources/data-connectors/elastic-search/) for Elasticsearch data source connection.

-> **NOTE:** You can also connect through the `Custom query` support on the extract mode of connection by providing the valid SQL query in both the Elastic search SQL and Open distro connection types.
+> **NOTE:** You can also connect through the `Custom query` support in the extract mode of connection by providing a valid SQL query in both the Elasticsearch SQL and Open Distro connection types.

 ![Custom query connection](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/customquery.png#max-width=70%)

 ### Data Transformation

-1. After connecting the data source, the data design view page will be opened.
-On this page, the list of schemas and tables from the AWS Open Search server will be shown in a  `treeview` section.
+1. After connecting to the data source, the data design view page will open.
+On this page, a list of schemas and tables from the AWS Open Search server will be displayed in a `treeview` section.

      ![Tree view](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/Treeview.png#max-width=100%)

-2. Now, you can drag and drop the required table from the `tree view` list.
+2. Now, you can drag and drop the required table from the `treeview` list.

      ![Drag and drop table](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/Draganddroptable.png#max-width=100%)

 3. After dragging and dropping the required table, you can do data modeling such as  [Formatting Columns](/working-with-data-sources/data-modeling/), [Configure Data Filters](/working-with-data-sources/data-modeling/), and [Configure Expression Columns](/working-with-data-sources/data-modeling/) can be done.

 ### Data Preview
-1. To view the data from the selected table, select the `Update` button.
+1. To view the data from the selected table, click the `Update` button.

      ![Update values](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/Updatevalues.png#max-width=100%)

-2. Now, the data from the selected table will be shown.
+2. The data from the selected table will then be displayed.

      ![Table values retrieve](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/Retrievedvalues.png#max-width=100%)